-- (a) Have Federal employees perform the work. - (b) Contract out the work using standard contracting procedures that apply to a construction contract performed on Federal property.
+(a) Have Federal employees perform the work.

+(b) Contract out the work using standard contracting procedures that apply to a construction contract performed on Federal property.
 If the Government decides to contract for the work, invite the lessor, as well as all other prospective contractors, to submit offers for the project.

-Subpart 570.6-Contracting for Overtime Services and Utilities in Leases officers may negotiate overtime rates for services and utilities and include those rates in leases where a need is projected.
+Subpart 570.6-Contracting for Overtime Services and Utilities in Leases

+(a) Lease tenant agencies may need overtime services and utilities on a regular or intermittent basis.
+Lease contracting officers may negotiate overtime rates for services and utilities and include those rates in leases where a need is projected.
 Only lease contracting officers may negotiate overtime rates.